oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This document also defines a format for SD-JWTs with Key Binding (SD-JWT+KB).
 By optionally sending an SD-JWT+KB to a
-Verifier, the Holder can prove to the Verifier that they hold the private key associated with the SD-JWT (i.e., using the `cnf` claim [@!RFC7800]).
+Verifier, the Holder can prove to the Verifier that they hold the private key associated to the SD-JWT (i.e., using the `cnf` claim [@!RFC7800]).
 The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

 SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.